Stay Alive (song): Commercial performance

 "Stay Alive" entered the week seven issue of South Korea's Gaon Digital Chart, for the period dated February 6–12, 2022, at number 80.
 It also entered the corresponding Download Chart issue for the same period at number two.
 The following week, the single peaked at number 68 on the Digital Chart, and made its debut on the Streaming Chart at number 91.
 It also charted on the K-pop Hot 100 at number 75.
-In Japan, the single debuted at number one on the Oricon Daily Digital Single chart, with 8,617 copies sold on its first day.
-It sold a further 3,188 copies on the 12th.
-The single remained in the top five of the daily ranking for the 13th, and then debuted at number three on the Weekly Digital Single chart for the period dated February 7–13, with 12,990 copies in total sold during that time.
+In Japan, the single debuted at number one on the Oricon Daily Digital Single chart issue for February 11, with 8,617 copies sold on its first day.
+It sold a further 3,188 copies the following day.
+The single remained in the top five of the daily ranking for February 13, going on to debut at number three on the Weekly Digital Single chart issue for the period dated February 7–13, with 12,990 copies in total sold during that time.
 It also debuted on the Billboard Japan Hot 100 at number 44, and the component Download Songs chart at number three, for the same period.

-Jungkook earned his first solo entry on the U.S. Billboard Hot 100 with "Stay Alive".
-The single debuted at number 95 on the chart issue postdated February 26, with 2.9 million cumulative streams and 14,900 downloads sold in its first week.
-He is the fourth member of BTS to chart as a soloist on the Hot 100, while "Stay Alive" is the fifth solo song by a BTS member to enter the ranking.
+Jung Kook earned his first solo entry on the U.S. Billboard Hot 100 with "Stay Alive".
+The single debuted at number 95 on the chart issue postdated February 26, 2022, with 2.9 million cumulative streams and 14,900 downloads sold in its first week.
+He is the fourth member of BTS to chart as a solo artist on the Hot 100, while "Stay Alive" is the fifth solo song by a BTS member to enter the ranking.
 The single was the sixth best-selling in the country on the Digital Songs chart for the same period, and topped the World Digital Song Sales chart.
-Jungkook additionally debuted on the Artist 100 at number 82.
+Jung Kook additionally debuted on the Artist 100 at number 82.
 The single also charted in the United Kingdom, debuting at number 89 on the OCC's Official Singles Chart.
 It is the first Korean soundtrack in history to enter the ranking.